 You can use any vegetable matter as mulch.
 Chop down plants that are finished and use as mulch.
-I initially used a mixture of barley straw, pea straw and hay as my thick starting layer.
+I use a mixture of barley straw, pea straw, and hay as my thick starting layer.
 Now I pile on grass clippings and leaves too.
 This thick layer will stop weeds as they won’t be able to reach the light.

 When I’m planting seeds or sowing seedlings, I use my compost as the mulch and plant/sow right into that.

 But hay has grass seed!

 Yes, yes it does.
 The key point here is to keep the layer of mulch thick enough.
 If you only have a light covering then the grass seeds can touch the soil and establish in there.
 If your mulch cover is super thick, the grass seed will germinate but it won’t be growing in anything.
 Then you can simply cover with more mulch or stick in a pitchfork and flip the mulch over.
 Or, use straw.
 It has considerably less seed but it is more expensive.